Vandalia Municipal Airport

-Vandalia Municipal Airport is a civil, public use airport located 3 miles northwest of Vandalia, Illinois.
+Vandalia Municipal Airport (IATA: VLA, ICAO: KVLA, FAA: VLA) is a civil, public use airport located 3 miles northwest of Vandalia, Illinois.
 The airport is publicly owned by the Vandalia Park District, which also manages the fixed-base operator (FBO) on the field.

-Facilities
+Facilities and aircraft

 The airport has two asphalt runways.
 Runway 18/35 is 3751 x 100 ft (1143 x 30 m), and runway 9/27 is 3001 x 75 ft (915 x 23 m).

 The airport has a number of hangars and storage facilities for its based aircraft.
 In 2019, a tornado destroyed some of these facilities and the aircraft stored inside them.

-The FBO offers services including self-serve fuel, a pilot's lounge, and a courtesy car.
+The fixed-base operator at the airport offers services including self-serve fuel, a pilots lounge, and a courtesy car.

 In 2021, the Illinois Department of Transportation awarded Vandalia Airport $300,000 for pavement maintenance as part of its Airport Improvement Program.

-Aircraft

-For the 12-month period ending March 31, 2020, the airport has 25 aircraft operations per day, or about 9000 per year.
+For the 12-month period ending March 31, 2020, the airport has 25 aircraft operations per day, or about 9,000 per year.
 This is 99% general aviation and <1% air taxi.
 For the same time period, there are 13 aircraft based on the field: 12 single-engine and 1 multi-engine airplane.